krackout/agenda-lua_tutorial/README.md

-# agenda-lua_tutorial
+# Phone catalog - lua tutorial
-a simple telephone catalog as a lua tutorial
+A simple telephone catalog as a lua tutorial.
+Loads/Saves to flat file.